-Copy OCL1012.
-TRANSMIT.
-KIT and OCL1012.
-TRANSMIT.
-LOAD in the binary mode from the installation CD to the mainframe.
+Using FTP, copy OCL1012.TRANSMIT.KIT and OCL1012.TRANSMIT.LOAD in binary mode from the installation CD-ROM to the mainframe.
 You can replace the OCL1012 high-level qualifier to any qualifier you want.

 Installation Instructions

 Perform the following steps to install Oracle Connect: